quadratichq/quadratic/PLAYBOOK.md

    1. Modify the variables in docker-compose.yml
    1. Merge PR into `main` as preview branches always pull from the main branch
 1. If this is an existing PR, close and open the PR to trigger a new infrastructure deployment
+1. Add a message to Slack in the `#engineering` channel about the changes
 1. For `preview`:
    1. Log into the `Quadratic Development` AWS account (`us-west-2`)
    1. Navigate to the `Paramater Store` service